 If the puncture is larger than a quarter-inch, if there is evidence of excessive carcass damage or if the puncture path is not straight, the tire must be removed for internal examination.

-The Insertion probe tool opens the hole up allowing the tire repair Insertion needle tool easier access.
+The Insertion probe tool opens the hole up, allowing easier access to the tire repair Insertion needle tool.

 Prepare the Tire Repair Plug/String

-To repair the puncture, first, remove the safety seal plug/string buy peeling back the corners of the protective blue paper down away from the opposite side of the paper.
+To repair the puncture, first remove the safety seal plug/string by peeling back the corners of the protective blue paper away from the opposite side of the paper.

-Then, insert the Safety Seal plug into the needle so that equal parts are visible on each side of the needle.
+Then, insert the Safety Seal plug into the needle so that equal parts are visible on each side.

 Lube the End of the Needle